NayemAhmed2819/odoo15/README.md

 # odoo15
-A hospital management system, developed by using the odoo community edition version 15
+My works on some custom modules, developed by using the odoo community edition version 15